 Sheet pan Indian chicken and veggies features a bold, warm spice blend that coats the chicken, potatoes and vegetables, which are roasted until cooked, tender and browned.
 This easy, flavorful dinner is great any night of the week!

 Sheet pan dinners are a life saver in my house.
+And today we're making sheet pan Indian chicken and veggies.

 The flavors are incredible and so well balanced.

-We’ve also got a simple yogurt sauce that’s delicious paired with the chicken for serving – and also the veggies if you love it as much as I do.
+We're serving it with a simple yogurt sauce that's delicious paired with the chicken - and also the veggies if you love it as much as I do.
+It offers a nice cooling balance to the bold spice mixture.

 Instead, dinner is waiting for you, and oh wow, does it smell so enticing with all those gorgeous spices!

-(I had two roommates in college, one Indian and one half Indian, half American and I’m sure their mothers would not recognize this dish. 😂)
+I had two roommates in college, one Indian and one half Indian, half American and I'm sure their mothers would not recognize this dish.
+It's simply a delicious dinner with Indian flavors.

-Alright, now that that is settled, let’s get to cooking.
+Alright, let's get to cooking.

 Pro tip: Two sheet pans is key.
 As is the aluminum foil "border."

 One sheet pan is for the chicken and potatoes, which take the longest to cook.
-The chicken is placed on an aluminum foil that’s crimped on the sides so any juices and liquids released stay with the chicken.
-That way, your potatoes won’t get soggy and steamed instead of roasted.
+The chicken is placed on an aluminum foil makeshift tray that's crimped on the sides so any juices and liquids released stay with the chicken.
+That way, your potatoes won't get soggy and steamed instead of roasted.

 Then the broccoli, cauliflower and red onion roast separately, since they don't take as long.
 This way, too, everything can be evenly spread out so the vegetables roast and get browned and crispy bits instead of being crowded and just steaming.